Enfusion: Season 6, Celebs Meet Pros - 2016

-The sixth edition features 3 tournaments, the first features males who represent 4 different continents. with respective female captains.
-The contents represent are Europe, South America, Asia and Africa, and the Middle East.
-The female captains from these teams will also compete in a ladies tournament.
+The sixth edition features 3 tournaments, the first features males who represent 4 continents. with respective female captains.
+Those represented are from Europe, South America, Asia and Africa, and the Middle East.
+The female captains from these teams also competed in a ladies' tournament.
 The last tournament features a list of celebrities lambros Choutos GRC, Stevie RaineENG, Glenn Helder NED, Ze Maria BRA who will fight in a pro kickboxing contest.

-Season 7, New League Blood - 2017

-Enfusion Reality the seventh edition, “New League Blood” indulges viewers to two exhilarating 8-man tournaments: First 85-kilo and the second 72-kilo.
-The winner of the 85-kilo tournament will advance to the renowned Enfusion League tournament.
-The winner of 72-kilo will advance to the final 16 of the World Grand Prix 100,000-euro tournament.
-The female captains will also battle for prestige among the ladies division.
-The stakes for all the contestants have never been higher.